bhaskarreddi26/PyHadoop/Scala-Basic.md

-Val is not reassignable.
+- val is not reassignable.

-Var is reassiganable (rarley used)
+- var is reassiganable (rarley used)

-lazy val is lazyly update value example
+- lazy val is lazyly update value example

            lazy val a={println("evaluated");5}
            evaluated